PaperMC/PaperDocs/source/server/configuration.rst

 * **default**: 0.5
 * **description**: Modifies the speed that baby zombies move at, where 0.5 is 50% faster than the mob base speed, and -0.4 would be 40% slower.
-* **note**: For reference, a non-sprinting player moves with a speed modifer around 0.4.

 allow-leashing-undead-horse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~